lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 ## Walkthrough

-### Choose Your Ethereum 2.0 Client

-The content of the following guide will be changed based on your client selection.
-Please choose the one your prefer before continue reading:
-{{< content-toggle toggleTotal="4" toggle1="Prysm" toggle2="Lighthouse" toggle3="Teku" toggle4="Nimbus" active="toggle1" >}}

 ### Overview

 In this walkthrough, we will set up a Kubernetes cluster and a NFS server and install the beacon node and the validator clients.
 We put all the machines in the same private subnet and have assigned a static private IP for each machine.
 Here are the network configurations we use throughout this guide for the three machines: